 Trustee, Miss R Corden is employed by the charity as Kennel Manager to provide specific services to the charity, these services are above normal trustees duties.
+Her salary is reviewed annually and set by reference to similar roles in the rehoming sector.
 This appointment is permitted by the charity's Memorandum of Association sections 5(i) (a) (b) (c) (d) (e) and (f).
-Miss Corden's gross pay, employers national insurance and pension for the year totalled £24,067.
+Miss Corden's gross pay, employers national insurance and pension for the year totalled £26,371.